Tomic-Riedel/Flutter-Roadmap/README.md

 ## Flutter Animations
 We have come to the most fun and my favorite part **Animations**.
 Animations makes your ui look alive and provides a great ux.
 Now this is a topic most people get scared of but fear not animations in Flutter are the most easiest with a few lines of code you can create so beautiful animations.

 [This article](https://flutter.dev/docs/development/ui/animations) from [Flutter's official docs](https://flutter.dev) will help you get started.
-And if you need animations which occurs one after another in other words staggered animations here is another article about it https://flutter.dev/docs/development/ui/animations/staggered-animations.
-Thats it for resources from the official docs.
+And if you need animations that occur one after another in other words staggered animations here is another article about it https://flutter.dev/docs/development/ui/animations/staggered-animations.
+That's it for resources from the official docs.

 This is a bit old but this playlist is from the official flutter youtube channel and its one of the best out there: